juancr15/SchoolProject/README.md

 ### Python Virtual Environment

 This project works with a Virtual Environment.
-You can activate the environment by executing the next script in the Windows PowerShell:
+You can activate the environment by executing the following script in the Windows PowerShell:
 ```
 PS> env\Scripts\Activate.ps1
 ```